facebookarchive/HALE-Specific-Flight-Control-Design-Toolbox/Readme.md

 * Control Systems Toolbox
 * Simulink
 * Parallel Computing Toolbox (optional): Optimization can be very slow, so it is beneficial to install and run on a server with many cores, taking advantage of parallelization
-* aircraft state space model in the toolbox prescribed format (from ASWING or any other modeling toolboxes)
+* Aircraft state space model in the toolbox prescribed format (from ASWING or any other modeling tools)

 ## Description
-- A comprehensive description of the toolbox and its functionality is given in the Quip document: https://fb.quip.com/tRaTAGKPYNgg
+- A comprehensive description of the toolbox and its functionality is given in the included HALE Specific Flight Control Laws Design Toolbox Manual.html toolbox manual
 -

 ## Examples
 - Set the UseCustomModel flag to 1 and follow the steps to design the preliminary flight control laws for an HALE aircraft (ASWING model)

-## Join the FBHALEControl community
+## Join the HALE-Specific-Flight-Control-Design-Toolbox community
 See the CONTRIBUTING file for how to help out.

 ## License
-By contributing to FBHALEControl, you agree that your contributions will be licensed under the LICENSE or COPYING file in the root directory of this source tree.
+By contributing to HALE-Specific-Flight-Control-Design-Toolbox, you agree that your contributions will be licensed under the LICENSE or COPYING file in the root directory of this source tree.